nielsmde/mdgenerate/README.md

 ### Time values

-For time values `mdgenerate` supports time units (fs, ps, ns, us, ms, s) which will be converted to the float value in pico seconds in the generation process.
+For time values `mdgenerate` supports time units (fs, ps, ns, us, ms, s) which will be converted to the float value in pico seconds.